Interested in becoming an ECO major?

 GPA minimum for UW coursework: 2.50 cumulative.
 For transfer students, GPA minimum for community college coursework: 2.50 cumulative.

 Courses required for admission (Students may submit an application while enrolled in EDUC 280 and/or an English composition course.
 If all other criteria are met students will be conditionally admitted, pending final course grade.):

 EDUC 280- Introduction to Education, Communities and Organizations with a 2.0 minimum grade*.
-(COVID-19 Global Health Emergency accommodation: Applicants who completed EDUC 280 in Spring 2020 can be admitted with an "S" (Satisfactory) grade instead of a numerical one.
+(COVID-19 Global Health Emergency accommodation: Applicants who completed EDUC 280 in a designated Extraordinary Circumstances quarter can be admitted with an "S" (Satisfactory) grade instead of a numerical one.

 English Composition with a 2.5 minimum grade.
-(COVID-19 Global Health Emergency accommodation: Applicants who completed an English Composition course in Spring or Summer 2020 can be admitted with an "S" (Satisfactory) grade instead of a numerical one.
-Additionally, applicants with a numerically graded English Composition course completed in Spring or Summer 2020, can be admitted with a grade of 2.0 or higher.
-All other applicants must meet the 2.5 minimum)
+(COVID-19 Global Health Emergency accommodation: Applicants who completed an English Composition course in a designated Extraordinary Circumstances quarter with an "S" (Satisfactory) grade instead of a numerical one.

 Admission essay: Applicants will submit their responses to the following admission essay prompts.
 Each response must be 250 words or less.
 All materials submitted must be written and edited by the applicant, only.